gopasspw/gopass/CONTRIBUTING.md

 ## Troubleshooting

+### Vendoring

+This project use `dep` to manage it's dependencies.
+See this [gist](https://gist.github.com/subfuzion/12342599e26f5094e4e2d08e9d4ad50d) for a quick overview.

 ### Docker Approach

 gopass ships a ready to use Dockerfile based on Alpine.
 It allows to run tests